Jared McCain: Media and endorsements

 McCain gained recognition on social media platforms, particularly TikTok and YouTube, by posting basketball-related content, personal vlogs, and participating in trending dance challenges.
+Notably, in January 2024, McCain posted a video to the song 2 Days into College by Aimee Carty, which proceeded to go viral.
 His activity on these platforms throughout his years at Duke University and joining the Philadelphia 76ers contributed to his growth as an influencer.

-A distinctive aspect of McCain's personal expression is his habit of painting his fingernails, which has led to partnerships with brands such as Sally Hansen.
-McCain continues to use his platform to promote self-expression and authenticity both on and off the court.

 Personal life

 McCain is of mixed racial heritage.
-His mother, Jina McCain, is an American with both White and partial Filipino ancestry.
-His father, Lance McCain, is African American.
+His mother, Jina, is an American with both White and Filipino ancestry.
+His father, Lance, is African American.

-McCain has one sibling, an older brother named Jayce McCain.
+McCain has one sibling, an older brother named Jayce.
 Jayce played college basketball for the Cal State San Marcos Cougars and, as of October 2025, is serving as the Player Development Specialist for the Duke Blue Devils.